How To Measure Vertical Jump (With Or Without Equipment)

 2. Athlete Performs Countermovement Jumps

-Starting with both feet firmly on the ground, crouch down and explode upwards as high as you can, remembering to generate power with your arm swing.
+Starting with both feet firmly on the ground, focus on explosive power and use proper arm movement to maximize your jump height.
+The way you use your arms during the jump can significantly influence both your performance and the accuracy of your measurement.
+Crouch down and explode upwards as high as you can, remembering to generate power with your arm swing.
+Maintain consistency in your technique across all jumps to ensure reliable results.

 Make sure you land on the mat and try to land with your feet flat.